cbdeane/TokenSiren/README.md

 - add a model label only when there is a reliable source (avoid polling or a new control plane service in v1)
 - improve error handling and lifecycle management around probe attachment

-## vLLM stream hook patch (start, emit, end)
+## vLLM stream instrumentation and patch (start, emit, end)

-This patch was created while instrumenting vLLM for TokenSiren.
-It introduces minimal helpers invoked at stream start, per-chunk emit, and immediately before `[DONE]` so external observability tooling can detect request boundaries without relying on Python control-flow heuristics.
+While instrumenting vLLM it became necessary to identify stable lifecycle boundaries for request start, token emission, and request completion.

+Tracing the streaming execution paths revealed that the final request completion signal was only represented as a "[DONE]" sentinel emitted from Python generator control flow.

+TokenSiren requires explicit request start, token emit, and request completion events in order to construct accurate latency distributions and throughput metrics without relying on inference runtime internals.

+To expose these lifecycle boundaries without relying on brittle generator heuristics, a minimal set of hooks was introduced in the vLLM runtime.

+These hooks expose stable C++ symbols inside the vLLM extension module, allowing TokenSiren to attach uprobes without depending on Python control flow.

 Files touched (why and where):